PalmBeachPost/election-results-parser/README.md

 <li>middlewarepost.py -- Take your composited CSV and alter it based on your Google Sheet output.
 Flag races you haven't seen before (but add 'em anyway to the new results file).
 <li>app.py -- a Python Flask app that generates HTML and text files for your races.
 To actually publish, run *python app.py fml*
 <li>templates directory -- where Flask gets its stuff.
 Mad-Libs in the Jinja2 format.
+<li>static directory -- where files you want to include traditionally go; things like CSS, logos, dynamic iframe scripts.
 <li>built directory -- where Flask puts its stuff.